Listening for your cue

 John 15:26 (RSV)

-Yesterday the meditation theme was about the example we can be as witnesses to Christ without words.
-This message is about how the Holy Spirit is so eager to bear witness to Christ, that He will literally change the topic of our conversations in order to bear witness to Him.
-Once in a while I pray, asking Him to make His presence known to everyone in a room with me, during my work day.
+The Holy Spirit is so eager to bear witness to Christ, that He will literally change the topic of our conversations in order to bear witness to Him.
+Once in a while I used to pray, asking Him to make His presence known to everyone in a room with me, during my work day.

 Leave a Reply